limnarch/emu/README.md

 ## Running

+Install [Love2D](https://love2d.org/) 11.0 from their website, or using your favorite package manager.

 Modify the `./love.sh` shell script to point to your Love2D 11.0 executable.

 Then, type `./vm.sh` in the project directory.